ericcornelissen/shescape/CONTRIBUTING.md

 #### Compatibility Testing

+The compatibility tests aim to test that the library is compatible with the Node.js and runtime dependency versions declared in the project manifest.

+##### Node.js Compatibility Testing

-The compatibility tests aim to test that the library is backwards compatible with older versions of Node.js.
+The Node.js compatibility tests aim to test that the library is backwards compatible with older versions of Node.js.
 All compatibility test suites go into the `test/compat/` folder.

 To run compatibility tests run `npm run test:compat`.
 However, this does not fully cover compatibility testing as it will only run the suite on the Node.js version you're currently using.
 Using [nve], `npm run test:compat-all` runs the compatibility tests on all applicable Node.js versions.
-In the project's continuous integration the compatibility tests are run for all supported Node.js versions as well.
+The project's continuous integration also runs the compatibility tests on all supported Node.js versions.

-Test files in the compatibility test folder should correspond to the exported package modules.
+The test suite uses a home grown test runner so that they can always be run on the oldest supported Node.js version.
+Test files in the test folder should correspond to the exported package modules.
+To run, they should be manually invoked in the `runner.js` file.

 When writing compatibility, keep in mind that the goal is to detect unsupported language features, regardless of functional correctness.
 As such, the primary